Jonathan Scott (television personality): Transition to television (2009–present)

 The twins decided to sell their homes and jointly purchase a property in 2011, with the goal of establishing a hub for their extended family and friends.
 Scott, now separated from his wife, began searching for a place that met all of their criteria (primarily within 20 minutes of the airport), and they ultimately purchased a foreclosed house for $400,000.
 Scott moved in first, living alone for three years before they began improvements.
 With a renovation budget of US$2 million, the project became the basis of a fourth television series, Property Brothers: At Home.
 It was also the first production under the umbrella of Scott Brothers Entertainment.
 The show premiered in 2014 in the United States, as well as in 2015 on the W Network in Canada.
 With the success of Property Brothers: At Home, in 2015, Scott and his brothers created another spin-off series called Property Brothers: At Home on the Ranch; they returned to Alberta to complete a 10-week renovation on a family friend's Rocky Mountain estate.
 Scott co-starred in the series' third installment, Property Brothers at Home: Drew's Honeymoon House, a five-episode chronicle of Drew and his fiancée, Linda Phan, remodeling their home in Los Angeles.
 It premiered in November 2017.
 Jonathan also appeared in Drew and Linda Say I Do, the June 2018 TLC special that chronicled Drew's wedding.
 Jonathan delivered a tearful, widely reported on best man speech.

-Property Brothers: Forever Home debuted on May 28, 2019, an addition to the franchise that focuses on upgrading people's current homes.
+Property Brothers: Forever Home debuted on 28 May 2019, an addition to the franchise that focuses on upgrading people's current homes.

-A Very Brady Renovation, a program about the brothers' restoration of the home used on the 1970s program The Brady Bunch, is premiered September 9, 2019.
+A Very Brady Renovation, a program about the brothers' restoration of the home used on the 1970s program The Brady Bunch, premiered 9 September 2019.